pychanorg/email_marketing_campaign/README.md

 # Solution
 The solution is developed in Python 3.9
 * `send_email_cli.py` is a CLI application that solves above problem
 * `send_email_web.py` is a bonus flask based web UI that can send emails.
-Use in conjunction with Docker Compose to get flask email output to mailhog container.
+Use in conjunction with Docker Compose to get flask email output to Mailhog container.

 Note: MailHog is an email testing tool for developers

 # Requirements
 * Unix environment with Python 3.9 (mainly because I'm testing a new 3.9 feature to perform union on dict in `email_marketing.py:68`)
-* Docker and Docker-compose (for using the flask web UI and mailhog feature)
+* Docker and Docker-compose (for using the Flask web UI and Mailhog feature)

 # Assumptions
 * Email template and customers file *IS* case sensitive